yuizho/actions-sandbox/README.md

 # actions-sandbox

-A sandbox project of GitHub Actions
+A sandbox project of GitHub Actions.